 Feds Move to Protect Some Surviving Spouses of Reverse Mortgage Holders

-A new federal rule has taken effect aimed at protecting certain spouses of reverse mortgage holders from being forced out of their homes when the mortgage holder dies.
-NOTE: This rule has been rescinded.
-For details, click here.
+Federal rules protect certain spouses of reverse mortgage holders from being forced out of their homes when the mortgage holder dies.

 A reverse mortgage allows homeowners to use the equity in their home to take out a loan, but borrowers must be 62 years or older to qualify for this type of mortgage.
 Up till now, if one spouse was under age 62, the younger spouse had to be left off the loan in order for the couple to qualify for a reverse mortgage.
 Some lenders have actually encouraged couples to put only the older spouse on the mortgage because the couple could borrow more money that way.

 But couples often did this without realizing the potentially catastrophic implications.
 If only one spouse's name was on the mortgage and that spouse died, the surviving spouse would be required to either repay the loan in full or face eviction.

 In 2012, AARP sued the Department of Housing and Urban Development (HUD) on behalf of the surviving spouses of individuals who took out Home Equity Conversion Mortgage (HECM), which are the most widely available reverse mortgage and are administered by HUD.
 The spouses in the suit could not sell and repay their loans because, due to the housing downturn, the homes were worth less than the balance due on the reverse mortgage.

 In a decision issued September 30, 2013, the U.S. District Court for the District of Columbia agreed with the AARP and told HUD to find a way to shield surviving spouses from foreclosure and eviction.